-In addition to Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil, the marvel movie stars Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil.
-Kat Coiro and Anu Valia direct the marvel movie, which is written by Jessica Gao (“Rick and Morty”).
+In addition to Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil, the Marvel movie stars Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil.
+Kat Coiro and Anu Valia directed the Marvel movie, which was written by Jessica Gao (“Rick and Morty”).

 Returning filmmaker James Gunn allegedly proposed a holiday special for years before finally being able to film this one, so it sounds like a bit of a passion project for him.